Trump doesn't rule out pardon for Michael Flynn

 Flynn pleaded guilty in federal court to a charge of making false statements to the FBI about his communications with Russia earlier this month.
 He made two false statements about his interactions with Russian ambassador Sergey Kislyak in late December 2016, according to court documents.

-Flynn is the first senior White House official to be charged in the special counsel’s investigation into Moscow's alleged meddling into the 2016 presidential election and the first to officially agree to cooperate.
+Flynn is the first senior White House official to be charged in the special counsel’s investigation into Moscow's alleged meddling in the 2016 presidential election and the first to officially agree to cooperate.

 A source close to the White House previously told NBC News that the Trump administration was "blindsided" by the news of Flynn's plea.